-Benefits comprise (1) Wage-integration Benefits (Cassa Integrazione Guadagni), (2) COVID Benefit, i.e. newly discretionary policies such as lump sum transfers to self-employed and employees, (3) Housing Benefits, i.e. amount equivalent to the mortgage instalment for the main residence, (4) Other Benefits, i.e. pension and invalidity benefits, minimum income schemes, family benefits.
+Benefits are made of i) Wage-integration Benefits (Cassa Integrazione Guadagni), ii) COVID Benefit (i.e. newly discretionary policies such as lump sum transfers to self-employed and employees) iii) Housing Benefits (i.e. amount equivalent to the mortgage instalment for the main residence) iv) Other Benefits (i.e. pension and invalidity benefits; minimum income schemes; family benefits).

-Moreover, to measure the extent of protection offered by public support, we use an indicator developed in Figari et al. 2014, Compensation Rate, which measures the proportion of net earnings lost due to the economic lockdown, compensated by public transfers net of taxes:
+Moreover, in order to measure the extent of protection offered by public support, we employ a new indicator, namely the Compensation Rate (Figari et al. 2014) which measures the proportion of net earnings lost due to the economic lockdown, compensated by public transfers net of taxes:

-Compensation Rate= $$\frac{(B{post}-B{pre})-(T{(B{post})}-T{(B{pre})})}{(E{pre}-E{post})}$$ where the difference in net earnings before and after the shock represents the income lost due to the lockdown, which in turn is compensated by more generous net benefits.
+Compensation Rate= $$\frac{(B{post}-B{pre}) - (T{(B{post})} - T{(B{pre})})}{(E{pre}-E{post})}$$ where the difference in the net earnings before and after the shock represents the income lost due to the lockdown, which is compensated by more generous net benefits.
 To derive net measures, taxes are allocated proportionally to each income source.

 This new indicator allows us to isolate the net public support from the effect of other earnings present in the household of a worker affected by the lockdown, which usually play an important role in determining the income after an individual employment shock.
-The compensation rate gives us a direct indication of the net public contribution as a proportion of the net market income lost due to the lockdown.
+The compensation rate gives us a direct indication of the net public contribution as proportion of the net market income lost due to the lockdown.
 Furthermore, we decompose the compensation rate in the same way as the Net Replacement Rate to highlight the contribution of each group of benefits.